Bowstopher/FetchRewards/README.md

 - Question 4: What metric do you use to assign a numerical value to the similarity

-   - Number of matched words divided by total words in both variables
+   - Number of unique matched words divided by total unique words in both samples

 - Question 5: What type of data structures should be used?
 (Hint: Dictionaries and lists are particularly helpful data structures that can be leveraged to calculate the similarity of two pieces of text.)

-   - Dictionaries, lists, strings, and tuples are employed
+   - Dictionaries, lists, sets, and tuples are employed.
+Sets are used for comparing unique words between two samples and are helpful because they are more performant for lookups than lists.